jcmf/gribbl/data-uri.coffee.md

 otherwise.

       type or= if charset then 'text/plain' else 'application/octet-stream'

+Even if we don't have a charset, we should probably default to supplying one if applicable, rather than remaining at the mercy of browser-specific auto-detection heuristics.

+      if not opts.no_default_charset
+        charset or= opts.default_charset or 'UTF-8'

 If we're using a textual content-type, and we have or were given a charset, append it now.